shuvaranjanrishi/name_app/README.md

 # name_app
-This a children name app with meaning for Bengali Hindu Religious.
+This is a children name app with meaning for Bengali Hindu Religious.

 used_programming_language: Flutter With Dart